1. Terms and Conditions:

 5.3 The Draw will be determined by means of an industry standard random number generator.

-5.5 If the date of the Draw is a bank holiday, the Draw will take place on the closest most convenient day.
+5.5 If the date of the Draw is a bank holiday, the Draw will take place on the next working day.

 5.6 The result of the Lottery is final.
 If you wish to make a complaint, the Charity do operate a Complaints and Dispute Procedure, which is available here.

-7.1 Winners of the Lottery will be notified by post within 14 days of the date of the Draw.
-Such notification will include a cheque to the value of the prize won made payable to the winner.
-Prizes will be posted to winners as soon as practicably possible but may be subject to delays given the current restrictions and Government guidelines on office working during Covid-19 lockdown restrictions.
+6.1 For winners of financial prizes, they will be notified by post within 14 days of the Draw. such notification will include a cheque to the value of the prize won made payable to the winner.
+Prizes will be posted to winners as soon as practicably possible.
+Prizes may be subject to successful completion of age verification (see 6.5 below).
 Winners will be kept apprised of the delivery expectations.

 - i.
 Any delays or failures in the postal service or other delivery methods used by the Charity or you from time to time;